Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 We, humans, are often human-centric when we compare the senses of animals.
 We often refer to animals who may view colors differently as colorblind, when in fact, they have evolved to view the world differently.

 As far as chickens go, we can by no means call them colorblind.
 Chickens’ eyes contain all the cones (color sensing cells) that our human eyes do.
-In fact, they top us by having five types of cone cells, where we have a measly three.
+In fact, they top us by having six types of cone cells, where we have a measly three.
 These extra cones allow chickens to see colors and tones we could not even imagine existing.

 Some of these cones can detect violet and ultraviolet wavelengths, which are not visible to the human eye.
 Think of some human tools like black lights designed to expose differences in tone on the ultraviolet spectrum like what a chicken can visibly see.